After fleeing New York, Amazon finds warmer welcome for other HQ2

 While Virginia appears a better location for Amazon, there are still plenty of problems local activists want to address with the project.

-Virginia offered $573 million in incentives, still well below New York offered $3 billion.
+Virginia offered $573 million in incentives, still well below New York's offer of $3 billion.

 For Us, Not Amazon has also raised concerns about the project potentially displacing residents in nearby Arlandria, a lower-income, largely Latino neighborhood.
 The coalition called for a public hearing with Amazon to address their discomfort with the company's business practices, such as its treatment of workers, anti-union stance and marketing of its services to US Immigration and Customs Enforcement.